 - Making a lifestyle change is boring and you're going to miss something in life (like eating 5lbs of ice cream while watching Terminator 2 again), you have misunderstood it.

-- You are in constant change all the time.
-To make someone realize this, all you need to think about is what kind of person were you two years ago?
-Five?
-Ten years ago
+- As humans we are constantly changing.
+To make someone realize this, all they need to think about is what kind of person they were two years ago, Five, Ten.

 - If you belong to the people who have quit (or reduced excessive use of) any addictive behavior, do you still miss that old behavior?
 Can you even believe that you did that addictive behavior on a daily basis?
 I guess not, and that's the whole point.